kontainapp/km/docs/planning/m1/km-cli.md

 Since they generally integrated with containers, we need to be as close to container management stack as possible, to lower the integration entry barrier.

 Also, the work unit in FaaS is small and fleeting, so the only way to make FaaS work efficiently with container payloads is to minimize the amount of work containers management stack does in order to get a FaaS instruction stream running and completed.
-For us, that likely means short circuiting as much of containers as possible yet still API and CLI compatibility , with acceptable and documented deviations
+For us, that likely means short circuiting as much of containers as possible yet still API and CLI compatibility, with acceptable and documented deviations

 To do that we need to own (or at least being able to modify and be familiar with) management stack  - which will be fulfilled by forking and using Redhat's crun and podman stacks.